triwav/roku-jsdocs-plugin/README.md

 # What is this?

-Plugin For [JSDoc](https://jsdoc.app/) that converts Brighterscript files into comments compatible with JSDoc.
+Plugin For [JSDoc](https://jsdoc.app/) that converts Roku's BrightScriptDoc comments into comments compatible with JSDoc.

+Especially designed to work with both [Brightscript](https://developer.roku.com/docs/references/brightscript/language/brightscript-language-reference.md) and [Brighterscript](https://github.com/rokucommunity/brighterscript).

 Automatically pulls in function/sub name and param and return types.
 Can be overridden with more info as desired (description, param type override or param description).
 Automatically bases module off of file name but can be changed and used to combine multiple files into one module.
-Module is automatically applied to each sub/function in that file
+Module is automatically applied to each sub/function in that file.

 # How To View Example Docs